-The Refugee Council is calling on the Government to reunite refugee families ahead of a crucial vote in Parliament on the 1st of December.
+The Refugee Council is calling on the Government to reunite refugee families ahead of a crucial vote in Parliament on 1 December.

 Next month, MPs will vote an amendment to the Immigration Bill which could allow refugees in Britain to reunite with their loved ones safely and more easily.